robertcepa/toucan-js/packages/toucan-js/README.md

 ### Additional methods

+- `Toucan.setEnabled(enabled: boolean): void`: Can be used to disable and again enable the SDK later in your code.
 - `Toucan.setRequestBody(body: unknown): void`: Attaches request body to future events. `body` can be anything serializable.

 ## Integrations